3 ways to stay informed

 What can you do to help?

-- Contact your representatives in the Michigan Legislature
+- Thank your representatives in the Michigan Legislature for their support

 - We need testimonials!